Siteimprove/CMS-plugin-Wordpress/tests/live/README.md

 ## Execution and approval

-The workflow is `prepublish-live.yml` (**Prepublish live Siteimprove test**).
+The workflow is `prepublish-live.yml` (**WordPress–Siteimprove live integration tests**).
-It has only `workflow_dispatch`, runs only from `master` in this repository, and uses the `siteimprove-test` environment's approval rules.
-It cannot run from a PR branch.
-Workflow availability requires merging it into the default branch; neither creating the PR nor adding secrets starts it.
+It supports manual dispatch and reuse by the release checks in this repository.

-The plugin is pinned to reviewed PR #64 commit `a23af8519861f674d700cbe4fe183817f47458dc`.
-There is deliberately no arbitrary plugin-ref input in this secret-bearing job.
-Changing the plugin commit requires a reviewed workflow change.
-The ordinary credential-free workflows retain their flexible `plugin_ref` inputs.
+It does not run on PR events and uses the `siteimprove-test` environment's approval and deployment rules.
+Configure that environment to allow the release refs that should receive credentials.
+Missing approval or secrets blocks release validation; it does not bypass the live test.

-The first live run is recorded in GitHub Actions as run 34519097100.
-Subsequent runs remain manual and require the environment approval rules.
+The plugin and test harness use the triggering commit (`github.sha`), including for releases.
+There is no separate plugin-ref input in this credential-bearing workflow.
+Release refs and workflow changes must be reviewed before approval.

 ## Diagnostics and secrets